songokas/hvents/CHAGELOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [0.4.0] - 2025-03-06

+### Changed

+- dependencies updated
+- using otlp format for metrics
+- templates can use otlp-metrics helper to render metrics
+- api_listen event can match on provided request_headers
+- api_listen event can provide response_headers

+### Fixed

+- resubscribe to topics on reconnect
+- do not load expired events from filesystem

 ## [0.3.2] - 2025-02-08

 ### Added